MMarsland/save-or-shave/README.md

 - Follow Tutorials listed below to install the required NodeJS packages (Node, npm, express, puppeteer, etc...)
 - Use "npm start" to start the server (in dev mode with nodemon to auto-reload)
 - go to "localhost:3000" to view the hosted package
-- Will eventually be using Heroku to host the webpage (Or google hosting is possible too (I think))
+- Hosted on Google Cloud App Engine

 ## TO-DO

-For ALPHA release:
-- Switch from puppeteer to Cheerio or JSDOM / other scraping / parsing technique

-For BETA release:
+For Version 2:
+- Switch to more advanced scraping library capable of scraping dynamic sites with buttons

+- Improve username errors / explain loading errors / other errors to user
 - Timeout when fetching from fake account
-- Improve username errors / explain loading errors / other errors to user

-- Improve Instructions Page
-- Better responsive display
+- Better responsive display and display for desktop

-- Add Beta feedback page
+Known Bugs:
+- Does not currently scrape donations overflowed and hidden behind the "See More" button on the Movember page.

 ### Resources Used